 As basic aviation courses will teach you, the times that you need to control your children the most (for their own safety) are during take-off and landing.
 For this reason, it’s a great idea to give them a bottle to keep them calm during both of these manoeuvres.
 By the time they’ve finished and you’ve burped them, it should all be over!

-We hope that these tips help make any trip you take with young children that much easier and we’re here to make you aware that it’s also possible to realise your ambition of working in aviation tourism with an affordable online Aviation Australia cabin crew course from OCA.
-Able to fit around any work obligations you currently have, it could be your key to your dream job.
+We hope that these tips help make any trip you take with young children that much easier.
+We're here to make you aware that it’s also possible to realise your ambition of working in aviation tourism with an affordable online Aviation Australia cabin crew course from OCA.
+Being able to fit around any work obligations you currently have, could be the key to your dream job.

 If you would like to know more about this or any of the professional courses we offer at OCA, visit us online at www.onlinecoursesaustralia.edu.au.
-If, however, you’d like to chat with us directly before you enrol to answer any questions, you can call us on 1300 611 404 and we’ll be delighted to help.
+If you’d like to chat with us directly before you enrol to answer any questions, you can call us on 1300 611 404, and we’ll be delighted to help.